On Steenrod squares for even and odd Khovanov homology: Outline of argument and review of

-where the first horizontal arrows are surjections and the remaining horizontal arrows are isomorphisms by the Freudenthal suspension theorem.
-We must explain why the first vertical arrow is a surjection and the following vertical arrows are isomorphisms.
+We explain the arrows in this digram first.
+The top horizontal arrows are a surjection followed by isomorphisms by the proof of Lemma \ref{1 stem}.
+It now suffices to prove that the vertical isomorphisms are a surjection followed by isomorphisms.
 We use the cofiber long exact sequence

 and note that for $m=2$, the sequence is

 and for $m>2$, the sequence is

 \end{proof} To zero out the $\pi_{m+1}(K_m^{(m+1)})$, we attach a $(m+2)$-cell $e^{m+2}$, with the attaching map $\partial e^{m+2}\cong S^{m+1}\xrightarrow{\Sigma^{m-2}\eta} S^m\cong K_m^{(m)}$ being a $(m-2)$-fold suspension of the Hopf map $\eta$.